Maria Sittel: Participation in other TV projects

 Sittel has participated in episodes of the TV game show Fort Boyard.
-In 2006, Maria Sittel and her partner Vladislav Borodinov took part in the first season of the television competition Dancing with the Stars in Russia.
+In 2006, Maria Sittel and professional dancer Vladislav Borodinov took part in the first season of the television competition Dancing with the Stars in Russia.
 The couple won first place, which gave them the right to participate at the Eurovision Dance Contest 2007, where they finished in seventh place.

 Personal life

 Sittel is married to Alexander Lyubomirovich Tereshchenko (b.
 1979).
 She has a younger sister, Anna Sittel, who also works at VGTRK.
 Until 2013, she was the presenter of the Vesti-Penza programme.
 Sittel is fond of photography, alpine skiing, sports and reading books.